 Take your first step to conquer arthritis!

 The human body is an altogether awesome machine with lots of moving parts to maintain.
 Did you know that we have 206 bones, more than 130 joints and 640 muscles that must work together to allow us to perform our normal range of movements and everyday tasks?
-In Arthritis: A Guide to Diagnosis and Treatment, you’ll gain greater insight into how your body works … why you have pain … and how relief is right in your hands.
+In Managing Arthritis, you’ll gain greater insight into how your body works … why you have pain … and how relief is right in your hands.

 From the very first page, you’ll find exactly the guidance you need to navigate the world of arthritis.
 You’ll learn from the experts how to make better, healthier decisions … reduce, even reverse your symptoms … and help regain your independence.
 In short, you’ll vastly improve the quality of your everyday life.